dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

 I've learned that this problem may not even be worth solving.
 It is nice in concept to be able to write code that won't get modified.
 But, realistically speaking, developers of growing projects will almost always need to make code changes to base packages because of constantly changing business requirements and environmental factors.
 This might seem like a bad thing.
 But it's really not.
 It is the job of good developers to write code that is adaptable to change.
 As Eli Bendersky writes in his post, constant change in a codebase can be a sign of health.

 So, while The Expression Problem might be nice to solve in concept, in practice, there doesn't seem to be any usable solution.
 And, that's not a bad thing.
-Even if there were a solution, I believe that codebases that were able to use this solution may not be any better than equivalent codebases that don't.
+Even if there were a solution, I believe that codebases that are able to use this solution may not be any better than equivalent codebases that don't.

 ## Q+A with myself as I studied this topic